arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 ---
-title: 'Portenta Hat Carrier User Manual'
+title: "Portenta Hat Carrier User Manual"
-description: 'Learn about the hardware and software features of the Arduino® Portenta Hat Carrier.'
+description: "Learn about the hardware and software features of the Arduino® Portenta Hat Carrier."
 difficulty: advanced
 tags:
   - Embedded Linux